-Below you’ll find best practices, the latest technology and practical advice for choosing and using perimeter intrusion detection solutions to protect outdoor areas.
+Below you’ll find outdoor security best practices, tips and advice for using perimeter intrusion detection solutions to protect outdoor areas.

 Our eyes work by seeing contrast between objects that are illuminated by either the sun or another form of light.
 How thermal cameras work is by “seeing” heat energy from objects.
 All objects – living or not – have heat energy that thermal cameras use to detect an image.
 This is why thermal cameras can operate at all […]

 Outdoor video analytics are a valuable tool for detecting intruders either at the perimeter or around critical assets.
 Knowing best practices of selection and use are key to being successful.
 Here are some pointers to keep in mind when deploying outdoor video analytics to help stop theft, vandalism and sabotage.
 Choose outdoor video analytics specifically designed for the […]

 Incorporating global positioning system (GPS) location information into perimeter security applications is the cornerstone of dependable, accurate video intrusion detection.
 The key is to use intelligent videos solutions that have been designed from the ground up to be inherently “geo-registered.”
 This means that the camera’s field of view (FOV) maps the GPS coordinates of all points in the landscape under surveillance.
 Such an approach is fundamental to achieving high performance and accuracy in an intelligent video surveillance system.